 Dilemma-driven design is an approach that considers emotional dilemmas as fruitful starting points for user-centered design activities.
 What makes dilemmas interesting to work with?
 Here are four main promises of designing with dilemmas:

 Dilemmas are engaging phenomena because everybody experiences dilemmas in everyday life!
 More often than not, giving a couple of dilemma examples, such as health vs. indulgence or career vs. family, is enough to communicate the main idea behind this phenomenon.

 Dilemmas involve conflicting personal goals or values, such as the conflict between health and indulgence.
 These conflicts are known to trigger creative thinking.
 You can try this with your own team: select a particular dilemma (e.g., health vs. indulgence), and ask your team ‘can you think of something that is both healthy and indulgent?’.
 You will see that they will almost immediately start discussing design solutions.

 Dilemmas enable perspective taking.
 When gathering and analyzing user data, identifying dilemmas necessitates reflecting on competing alternatives and being mindful about potential compromises that might otherwise remain unnoticed in design decisions.

 designing with dilemmas enhances design reflection.

 Dilemma-driven design can be a means to design for positive experiences and happiness.
 Dilemma-inspired products can draw users’ attention to emotional dilemmas and support them in productively managing dilemma experiences.

 dilemma-inspired products contribute to user experience and happiness.

-To further explore these characteristics, stop by the design cases section.
+To further explore these characteristics, check out the dilemma-driven design cases.